cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/account-level-nameservers.md

 weight: 4
 meta:
   title: Account-level custom nameservers
   description: With account-level custom nameservers, you can use the same custom nameservers for different zones in the account.
-The domain that provides the nameservers names does not have to exist as a zone within any account in Cloudflare.
+The domain that provides the nameservers names does not have to exist as a zone within a Cloudflare account.
 ---

 # Account custom nameservers

-Account custom nameservers (ACNS) can be part of any domain, even if the domain does not exist as a zone within any account in Cloudflare.
-These nameservers are organized in different sets (`ns_set`) and can be applied and used by different zones in the account.
+{{<render file="_acns-tcns-intro.md" withParameters="Account;;A;;account;;zones;;account " >}}

 ## Configuration conditions